Japandi Interior Design: A Harmonious Blend of Japanese and Scandinavian Aesthetics

 Keep it Simple: A handful of key pieces is more effective than overcrowding walls with many artworks.

-Balance Colors: Ensure your boho art complements the muted tones of Japandi.
+Balance Colors: Make sure your boho art complements the muted tones of Japandi.
 Avoid bright colors that may disrupt the tranquil atmosphere.

 Natural Materials and Textures